 The process was collaborative and extensive.
 First, we dyed the linens in avocado dye.
 Next, we distributed them to different artists using a variety of techniques including hand-stitched embroidery, applique and printmaking.
 Afterwards, they were stitched with multiple layers to create space for matzah and the afikomen.

 We are thrilled to bring these matzah covers to your seder table.
 Supplies are very limited.
-Order yours on Shop Shoresh today.
+Order yours on the Shoresh Shuk today.

 Karen Chisvin began working with textiles as a young girl playing with fabric scraps under her grandfather’s cutting table.
 Her current work with repurposed textiles echoes that past.
 The matzah cover image is adapted from a piece of anonymous embroidery and pays homage to the unknown stitcher.